micahaza/flask-mysql-api-docker/README.md

-# XAPO Test task README
+# flask-mysql-api-docker Test task README

 Please note I only built Docker containers for develoment, so testing has to be done without docker.
 Also production configuraton and Docker containers I did not provide, in production it should be run with nginx + gunicorn for example.